Skip to main content

 MacKenzie is a quantitative researcher with expertise in adult development and aging.

 At NORC, MacKenzie supports projects focused on improving health care quality while lowering costs.
-She provides technical assistance support to the Centers for Medicare & Medicaid Services (CMS) Office of Minority Health.
+She has supported multiple projects for the Centers for Medicare & Medicaid Services (CMS), including the evaluation of the ACO REACH Model for the CMS Innovation Center.
+She previously provided technical assistance support focused on optimizing health outcomes for the CMS Office of Minority Health.
 For NORC’s Physician-Focused Payment Model Technical Advisory Committee (PTAC) support contract with the Office of the Assistant Secretary for Planning and Evaluation (ASPE) at the Department of Health and Human Services (HHS), MacKenzie provides analytics support for regular PTAC learning sessions exploring topics related to modernizing traditional fee-for-service reimbursement for care.
-For example, she supported learning sessions focused on addressing the needs of patients with complex chronic conditions or serious illnesses in population-based total cost of care (PB-TCOC) models, developing and implementing performance measures for PB-TCOC models, improving care transition management within PB-TCOC models, and integrating specialty care in PB-TCOC models.
+For example, she supported a learning session focused on improving care transition management within population-based total cost of care models and co-authored peer-reviewed journal articles on the associations between transitional care management and quality and cost outcomes.

 Project Contributions